Divorce

 The divorce process in Virginia depends on whether you and your spouse have major differences regarding child custody, property division, child support, or spousal support.

-The lawyers at Wexell Milman can guide you through the often-complicated divorce process.
-Our divorce attorneys help define your specific needs and goals, consider the issues, understand your rights, evaluate your options, and choose a course of action that gives you the best chance to achieve your desired results.
+The divorce lawyers at Wexell Milman can guide you through the often-complicated divorce process.
+Our divorce attorneys help define your specific needs and goals, consider the issues, help you understand your rights, evaluate your options, and choose a course of action aimed at supporting your desired outcomes.

-Are you getting divorced in Virginia?
-Contact our experienced Fairfax divorce attorneys online or by calling (703) 454-5448 to schedule a consultation today.
+Facing a divorce in Virginia?
+Speak with our experienced Fairfax divorce attorneys today—schedule your consultation online or call (703) 454-5448 now.

-Trustworthy Legal Counsel Throughout the Entire Process of Divorce in Virginia
+Trustworthy Legal Counsel Throughout the Entire Process of Divorce in Fairfax, Virginia

 Whether you and your spouse agree on an uncontested divorce or disagree on one or more divorce or family law issues, our experience in Virginia law can benefit you.
 Contested or uncontested, you can expect resourceful, high-quality legal representation, excellent communication, accessibility, and responsiveness throughout the divorce process.

 In Fairfax, divorce proceedings can feel overwhelming due to complex legal requirements.
-Our local expertise allows us to guide you smoothly, ensuring that every step complies with Virginia's regulations.
-We tailor our approach to your unique situation, providing personalized counsel that addresses both emotional and practical aspects of the divorce process, fostering peace of mind during challenging times.
+Our local experience allows us to guide you smoothly, ensuring that every step complies with Virginia's regulations.
+We tailor our approach to your unique situation, providing personalized counsel that addresses both emotional and practical aspects of the divorce process and fosters peace of mind during challenging times.

 What Are the Grounds for Uncontested Divorce in Virginia?